 - Full process control for products in the facility

 - Improved sort/pick rate

 - Reduced cost of operations

 With so many benefits, using RFID seems like a no-brainer!
-And, because of all these benefits, more and more companies are starting to use RFID.
+Due to all of these benefits, more and more companies are starting to use RFID.

 Active vs. Passive RFID Tags

-As in many other RFID solutions, there are primarily two different approaches to inventory management; one, using passive RFID tags or transponders, and the other, active tags.
+As in many other RFID solutions, there are primarily two different approaches to inventory management; one using passive RFID tags, or transponders, and the other using active tags.

 Passive tags have no power source.
 When a reader sends a signal, the passive tag is “powered” or activated and when the tag is activated, the data is transmitted.
 Active tags, on the other hand, are battery powered and are able to transmit data directly to an RFID reader or interrogator.
 With both passive and active tags, RFID can be used in multiple applications throughout one warehouse.

 The full solution for inventory tracking applications will contain three main RFID components.
-These components include RFID tags or transponders, RFID readers, and software to collect and data and then manage an analyze it as well.
-Scroll down to see some products we recommend for use in warehouses.
+These components include RFID tags or transponders, RFID readers, and software.
+Together these components collect, manage, and analyze business data.